How To Figure Out What To Be When You Grow Up – As A Grown-Up

 Maybe you didn’t have the tools or the life experience to know who you were or what you really wanted when you were a teenager.
 And how could you?
 At age 18, most of us were struggling to decide whether to drink one more Mike’s Hard Lemonade and whether to hook up with that cute guy in Western Civ.
 It’s a bit much to ask an 18-year-old to really understand the ramifications of a career choice.

-- Find out your Myers-Briggs personality type.
+For starters, you could find out your Myers-Briggs personality type.
 The Myers-Briggs system divides people into 16 personality types.
 When you know your type, you can learn what kinds of work other people who are similar to you thrive in.
-Read this article to learn your type.

 3. Let Yourself Want It All